stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 The process was infinitely painful, and coloured by fantastic dreams in which my bound and gagged condition found singular embodiment.
-The precise nature of these dreams was very clear while I was experiencing them, but became blurred in my recollection almost immediately afterward, and was soon reduced to the merest outline by the terrible events&mdash;real or imaginary&mdash;which followed.
+The precise nature of these dreams was very clear while I was experiencing them, but became blurred in my recollection almost immediately afterward, and was soon reduced to the merest outline by the terrible events--real or imaginary--which followed.
 I dreamed that I was in the grasp of a great and horrible paw; a yellow, hairy, five-clawed paw which had reached out of the earth to crush and engulf me.
 And when I stopped to reflect what the paw was, it seemed to me that it was Egypt.
 In the dream I looked back at the events